2022-2023 Undergraduate & Graduate Catalog

-Degree candidates will be allowed 30 days after the last day of the semester or session to complete all requirements and provide evidence of satisfactory completion to the registrar.
+Degree candidates will be allowed 30 business days after the last day of the semester or session to complete all requirements and provide evidence of satisfactory completion to the registrar.
 No degree will be awarded until all temporary grades are removed.
 After the 30-day deadline, all remaining candidates will be dropped from candidacy status, and those students must reapply for some subsequent degree date.
-The candidacy deadline for each semester is listed in the schedule of classes on the Web.
+The candidacy deadline for each semester is listed in the schedule of classes online.
 Exceptions to this policy will be based solely on extenuating circumstances beyond the control of the student.
 Any request for an exception must be made in writing to the registrar.

 Information concerning Commencement announcements, caps and gowns, invitations, tickets, time and place, assembling, and other relevant items will be mailed to all eligible degree candidates (see Application for Degree section, previously listed) by the Office of Student Life prior to the event.

 Courses at Grand Valley are categorized into one of several course "activity" types.
 For each course activity type, the university has identified the number of hours students are expected to devote to the course per semester per credit.
 The definitions do not include homework, reading, studying, or other student preparatory activities.
 Furthermore, the definitions do not cover faculty workload expectations.
 In the definitions, a semester is assumed to be a typical 15-week instructional semester.
 Courses offered in other time frames can be scaled accordingly.
 As an example, the most common course is a three-credit lecture/discussion.
 According to the definition, the university expects 45 student contact hours per semester for this course.
-For additional information please view the UCC definition at www.gvsu.edu/facultygov/.
+For additional information, please view the UCC definition at gvsu.edu/facultygov.

 The unit of credit is the semester hour; the number of semester hours of credit given for a course generally indicates the number of periods a class meets each week.

-Quality points are the numerical equivalent of letter grades.
-A grade point average (GPA) is computed by dividing the number of quality points earned by the number of semester credits attempted (only those graded A-F).
+GPA is computed by dividing the number of quality points earned by the number of semester credits attempted (only those graded A-F).
 The GPA is used to determine academic standing, eligibility to participate in certain curricular and cocurricular programs, academic honors, and academic standing, which may include probation, jeopardy of dismissal, or dismissal.
 A minimum GPA of 2.0 for undergraduate students and 3.0 for graduate students is required for graduation.
 Some programs require a GPA in excess of the minimum to satisfy major requirements.